 - How do you feel about advertisements and sponsored content on social media?
 (Multiple-choice: I find them useful and relevant, I tolerate them but ignore them, I find them annoying and intrusive, I don’t mind them)

-- Have you ever purchased based on an advertisement or sponsored content on social media?
+- Have you ever made a purchase based on an advertisement or sponsored content on social media?
 (Yes/No)

 Social media influencers